w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* explain how people with disabilities rely on text alternatives for functional images that describe the image function
+* explain how people with disabilities rely on text alternatives for functional images to understand the image function
-* write short, succinct, and quality-checked  text alternatives to help people who don't see the image understand its function
+* write short, succinct, and quality text alternatives to help people who do not see the image understand its function
 * provide information about the image function in the text alternative
-* employ accessible authoring tools that:
+* explain requirements for authoring tools to:
   * support the inclusion of text alternatives for images
   * enable authors to amend suggested text alternatives when needed
   * produce appropriate markup for functional images